larteyrexfordm/PicoCTF/reverse-engineering-2024/gdb_baby_step1-writeup.md

-By using GDB, you’ve learned how to inspect a program’s code, understand the contents of registers, and find the hidden flag.
+<b>By using GDB, you’ve learned how to inspect a program’s code, understand the contents of registers, and find the hidden flag.
 This is a fundamental skill in reverse engineering, and with more practice, you can take on more complex challenges.

 It's not a crime to start small.
-Enjoy learning and tackling more CTF challenges—they’re a fun way to learn and grow in the world of hacking.
+Enjoy learning and tackling more CTF challenges—they’re a fun way to learn and grow in the world of hacking.</b>